footie-house

 How many mortgage lenders offer £2 million mortgages?

 Aaron Strutt, product director at Trinity Financial, says: "Many mortgage lenders are still keen to attract wealthier buyers and issue larger mortgage loans.
-They actively try to undercut the private banks with lower rates and cheaper arrangement fees.
+They actively try to undercut private banks by offering lower rates and cheaper arrangement fees.

 "Assessing the market before locking into a multi-million-pound mortgage is essential to ensure you get the most competitively priced rates.
 Our brokers regularly speak to clients who are remortgaging away from private banks or seeking funding to buy a new prime property postcode.